pippozq/hadoop-ansible/README.md

    - vars/var_basic.yml
    - vars/var_master.yml
   vars:
      add_user: true           # add user "hadoop"
      generate_key: true       # generate the ssh key
      open_firewall: true      # for CentOS 7.x is firewalld
+     disable_firewall: false  # disable firewalld
      install_hadoop: true     # install hadoop,if you just want to update the configuration, set to false
      config_hadoop: true      # Update configuration
   roles:
     - user                    # add user and generate the ssh key
     - fetch_public_key        # get the key and put it in your localhost
     - authorized              # push the ssh key to the remote server
     - java                    # install jdk
     - hadoop                  # install hadoop

 ```
 run shell like